discordjs/guide/guide/creating-your-bot/event-handling.md

 ```

 ::: tip
 You can omit the `client` argument from the `execute` function in files where you don't need it.
-For example, it isn't required in the `interactionCreate.js` file because its first argument is an `Interaction` instance, meaning you can use `interaction.client`.
+For example, it isn't required in the `interactionCreate.js` file because its first argument is an <DocsLink path="class/Interaction" /> instance, meaning you can use `interaction.client`.
 :::

 It is worth noting that the position of `client` argument matters.
 For example, the `messageUpdate` event has two arguments: `oldMessage` and `newMessage`.
 Events like this should be handled as: